Paul-Northampton-UK/Starship_Adventure_2/docs/Starship Adventure Game - Product Requirement Docucument.md

 Semi-linear progression with interconnected puzzles.

-Players explore the ship room by room.
+Players explore the world room by room.
 Some larger rooms (e.g., Bridge) are further divided into distinct Areas (e.g., Navigation Station, Helm) which function like sub-locations.
 Players can move between these Areas within a room.
 Objects can be specifically placed within these Areas (using `area_location` in their definitions) and are only visible/interactive when the player is in that Area.
 Room exits are accessible from both the main room level and any Area within that room.

 Multiple puzzle difficulty tiers: